ghost-617/IBM_python_for_ai_labs/README.md

+Welcome

-# Here you can find all Jupiter notebooks of Python for AI course by IBM
+Here you can find all Jupiter notebooks of Python for AI/ML corse of IBM by Coursera